-Ice.Application and Properties in Python
+Ice.
+Application and Properties in C#

 Apart from the functionality shown in this section, Ice.Application also takes care of initializing the Ice run time with property values.
 Properties allow you to configure the run time in various ways.
 For example, you can use properties to control things such as the thread pool size or port number for a server.
-The main method of Ice.Application accepts an optional second parameter allowing you to specify the name of a configuration file that will be processed during initialization.
+The main method of Ice.Application is overloaded; the second version allows you to specify the name of a configuration file that will be processed during initialization.

 Limitations of Ice.
-Application in Python
+Application in C#